The Message to Market Fit Matrix for Manufacturing Buyers

 Lead with the problem, not the solution.

-"Still dealing with 8-week lead times on custom tooling?" works better than "We offer fast custom tooling."
+"Still dealing with 16-week lead times on custom equipment builds?" works better than "We build custom industrial equipment."
 You're validating pain before pitching the fix.

-One of our clients in the aerospace supply chain tested this.
-Their original hook was "Precision components for aerospace applications."
+One of our clients manufacturing material handling equipment tested this.
+Their original hook was "Custom conveyor systems for industrial applications."
 Generic.
 Forgettable.

 Thumbstop rate went from 4% to 16%.
 Same offer.
 Different hook.
 Just started with the problem instead of the solution.